flo-compbio/gopca/docs/source/intro.rst

 Key features
 ------------

-GO-PCA is implemented in Python 2.7, a `high-level programming language`__ that is widely used in both scientific and non-scientific settings.
+GO-PCA is implemented in Python, a `high-level programming language`__ that is widely used in both scientific and non-scientific settings.
 The key features of GO-PCA are: